adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/jetbot_2.png" />
 </figure>

-During the Covid-19 lockdown, designed and implemented a drivetrain-agnostic ROS based software/hardware architecture for Computer Vision and AI applications.
+During the Covid-19 lockdown, designed and implemented a drivetrain-agnostic ROS based software and hardware architecture for Computer Vision and AI applications.
 Implemented the design on two robots - Jetracer2 (built on the Jetracer project with add-ons), and Jetbot2 (based on NVidia Jetbot). !links!

 ## Blynk/Discord Controlled Desk Lamp
 #### 2020 | Personal Project in Lockdown